soliagha-oc/perception/README.md

 - Runs a PDF audit for all PDF URLs and produces both a detailed and summary report (including updating the associated Google Sheet) More on this later...

+NOTE: At the moment, no database is used due to an initial interest in CSV ONLY DATA.
+At this point, a database would make more sense and adding a function to "Export to CSV", etc.

 ## Workflow
 Simply provide a CSV with a list of URLs and select the tests to run.
 With a valid ScreamingFrog SEO licence, that list can be generated using a crawler.